 - Basic Science and Engineering: The broad topics that are covered under this shall be Engineering Drawing (Projections, Views, Drawing Instruments, Lines, Geometric figures, Symbolic Representation), Units, Measurements, Mass Weight and Density, Work Power

 and Energy, Speed and Velocity, Heat and Temperature, Basic Electricity, Levers and Simple Machines, Occupational

 Safety and Health, Environment Education, IT Literacy, etc.

 - General Awareness: Current Affairs in Science & Technology, Sports, Culture, Personalities, Economics, Politics, and any other subjects of importance.

 Part B syllabus

-Candidates with ITI/Trade Apprenticeship qualification have to appear in the section having questions from the relevant trade.
-Candidates holding Degree, Diploma, and HSC (10+2) having eligibility for the posts of ALP have to select relevant trade from the list of trades listed against their engineering discipline/HSC (10+2).
+Candidates with ITI/Trade Apprenticeship qualifications have to appear in the section having questions from the relevant trade.
+Candidates holding a Degree, Diploma, and HSC (10+2) having eligibility for the posts of ALP have to select relevant trades from the list of trades listed against their engineering discipline/HSC (10+2).
 The trade syllabus can be obtained from the DGET website.
 The relevant trades for various engineering discipline/HSC (10+2) for appearing in the qualifying test is as below: